 New home builders experienced a steady decline in new home sales between 2005 and 2010 -- dropping 78% from a peak of 186 to 41 sales in a year.
-Even if we use a starting point of 2001 (not shown above; before the housing boom) we still see a 70% drop between 2001 and 2010.
+Even if we use a starting point of 2001 (not shown above; before the housing boom) we still find a 70% drop between 2001 and 2010.
 The number of new home sales per year has not crept up much since that time -- staying between 38 and 54 new home sales per year.
 This past year, however, was QUITE different.
-There were a total of 82 new home sales last year, exceeding the full year of sale seen for each of the past six years -- a welcome sign for new home builders!
+There were a total of 82 new home sales last year, exceeding the pace seen for each of the past six years -- a welcome sign for new home builders, even if the pace is now slowing in 2017.

 Strong contract activity is typically an indicator of strong months of sales to come.
 After several strong months in a row in March, April, May and June of 2017 -- contract activity fell off a good bit in July 2017 (97 compared to 119 last July) and in August (111 compared to 130 last August) and yet again in September (87 compared to 99 last September).
-But, yet, perhaps unexpectedly -- October contracts were higher than last year!?
-So -- perhaps there is a bit of hope for a small surge in closed sales for the end of the year in 2017.
-That said, we are likely to see maybe one more month (November) of strong-ish contracts before the December slow down.
+Perhaps unexpectedly, October contracts were higher than last year -- though November contracts were a good bit lower than last November.
+All in all, we are seeing a 6.7% decline in contract activity over the past year, which corresponds rather tightly with the 6% drop in closed home sales.